Jan Leschly: Tennis career

 He was a tour tennis professional from the late the 1950s to the early 1970s.
-In July 1957 won his played and won his first title the East of England Championships on grass at Felixstowe.
-Between 1959 and 1971 he participated in nine Wimbledon Championships and achieved his best result in 1966 when he reached the fourth round of the singles event and, partnering with his countryman Jørgen Ulrich (uncle of Lars Ulrich whose father is Torben Ulrich), the quarterfinals of the doubles event.
+In July 1957, he won his first title the East of England Championships on grass at Felixstowe.
+From 1959 to 1971, he participated in nine Wimbledon Championships and achieved his best result in 1966 when he reached the fourth round of the singles event, and with his countryman Jørgen Ulrich (uncle of Lars Ulrich whose father is Torben Ulrich), he reached the quarterfinals of the doubles event.

-Jan Leschly was in the semifinal of the US Championship at Forest Hills in 1967, where he lost to Clark Graebner in five sets.
+Jan Leschly was in the semifinals of the US Championship at Forest Hills in 1967, losing to Clark Graebner in five sets.

-He was ranked World No. 10 for 1967 in Lance Tingay amateur rankings for The Daily Telegraph.
-In 1972 won his last title at the Scandinavian Indoor Championships played on carpet courts at Copenhagen.
-In 1973 played his final tournament at the Coast Championship at Rungsted where he lost in the semi finals to Lars Elvstrom.
+He was ranked World No. 10 for 1967 in Lance Tingay's amateur rankings for The Daily Telegraph.
+In 1972, he won his last title at the Scandinavian Indoor Championships, played on carpet courts at Copenhagen.
+In 1973, played his final tournament at the Coast Championship at Rungsted, losing in the semifinals to Lars Elvstrom.